-One Developer, Two API Providers, Multiple APIs, When Your API Management Has An API09 Jan 2014
+One Developer, Two API Providers, Multiple APIs, When Your API Management Has An API

 Building on my thoughts around preparing your API for wholesale access, I’m thinking through the problem of developer API access when you have API providers offering up each others APIs, and bundling them seamlessly as part of their own API stack.

 In this scenario I’m working through, API provider A has an API they offer up wholesale to partners, and API provider B wants to bundle API provider A’s API along with their own, adding value to their API and developer community.

 In this scenario API provider B doesn’t want their developers to have to sign up for a separate API key with API provider A, the developer should just have to create one account and use one key for their application.

 To make this seamless, both API providers need to have their own APIs for their API management system, allowing users and keys to be provisioned programmatically.
 All API provider A needs to do is create a service tier for their wholesale partners to have access to account and application provisioning, so their partners can seamlessly generate new accounts for their new developer accounts and switch API keys when developers uses the wholesale API.